IDEX (NYSE:IEX) Releases Earnings Results

-IDEX (NYSE:IEX) posted its earnings results on Monday.
-The industrial products company reported $1.61 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.62 by ($0.01), MarketWatch Earnings reports.
-IDEX had a return on equity of 16.70% and a net margin of 16.13%.
-The firm had revenue of $685.95 million for the quarter, compared to analysts’ expectations of $687.34 million.
-During the same quarter in the prior year, the company posted $1.10 earnings per share.
-The business’s revenue for the quarter was up 22.2% on a year-over-year basis.
+IDEX (NYSE:IEX) announced its quarterly earnings results on Monday.
+The industrial products company reported $1.61 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.62 by ($0.01), MarketWatch Earnings reports.
+IDEX had a net margin of 16.13% and a return on equity of 16.70%.
+The business had revenue of $685.95 million for the quarter, compared to the consensus estimate of $687.34 million.
+During the same period in the previous year, the company earned $1.10 earnings per share.
+The company’s revenue for the quarter was up 22.2% compared to the same quarter last year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Investors of record on Thursday, July 15th will be paid a $0.54 dividend.
-The ex-dividend date of this dividend is Wednesday, July 14th.
-This represents a $2.16 annualized dividend and a dividend yield of 0.95%.
-IDEX’s payout ratio is 41.62%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, July 30th.
+Investors of record on Thursday, July 15th will be issued a $0.54 dividend.
+The ex-dividend date is Wednesday, July 14th.
+This represents a $2.16 dividend on an annualized basis and a yield of 0.98%.
+IDEX’s dividend payout ratio is currently 41.62%.

-In related news, SVP Denise R. Cade sold 10,835 shares of the stock in a transaction dated Monday, May 10th.
-The shares were sold at an average price of $228.00, for a total transaction of $2,470,380.00.
-Following the sale, the senior vice president now directly owns 10,893 shares of the company’s stock, valued at approximately $2,483,604.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Denise R. Cade sold 2,165 shares of IDEX stock in a transaction dated Wednesday, May 5th.
-The stock was sold at an average price of $228.00, for a total transaction of $493,620.00.
-Following the completion of the transaction, the senior vice president now directly owns 9,824 shares of the company’s stock, valued at $2,239,872.
+In other news, SVP Denise R. Cade sold 2,165 shares of the firm’s stock in a transaction on Wednesday, May 5th.
+The shares were sold at an average price of $228.00, for a total transaction of $493,620.00.
+Following the sale, the senior vice president now directly owns 9,824 shares in the company, valued at approximately $2,239,872.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Denise R. Cade sold 10,835 shares of the company’s stock in a transaction on Monday, May 10th.
+The stock was sold at an average price of $228.00, for a total transaction of $2,470,380.00.
+Following the completion of the transaction, the senior vice president now directly owns 10,893 shares of the company’s stock, valued at approximately $2,483,604.
 The disclosure for this sale can be found here.
-0.50% of the stock is currently owned by corporate insiders.
+Corporate insiders own 0.50% of the company’s stock.

 IDEX Corp. engages in the provision of engineering solutions.
 It operates through the following segments: Fluid and Metering Technologies; Health and Science Technologies and Fire and Safety or Diversified Products.
 The Fluid and Metering Technologies segment involves in the design, production, and distribution of displacement pumps, valves, flow meters, injectors, and fluid-handling pump modules and systems.